MicroEJ/docs/VEEPortingGuide/appendix/llapi.rst

 -  LLMJVM_impl.h

-   Defines the set of functions that the BSP must implement to launch and schedule the virtual machine
+   Defines the set of functions that the BSP must implement to launch and schedule the Core Engine

 -  LLMJVM.h

-   Defines the set of functions provided by virtual machine that can be called by the BSP when using the virtual machine
+   Defines the set of functions provided by Core Engine that can be called by the BSP

 -  LLBSP_impl.h